The ultimate places to live in Spain

 Pokey proportions: Alicante is small, perfect if you like diminutive dimensions.
 The population sits at around 330,000, while the city center itself is ridiculously walkable.

 Another coastal town, Malaga sits on Spain’s southern shores, just east of Costa Del Sol.
-The city has a warm climate and a huge amount of history, heritage and culture.
+The city has a warm climate and a huge amount of history, heritage, culture and some great neighborhoods.
 Again, Malaga combines laid-back charm with an excellent, effervescent cityscape.
 Here are the top reasons to live and work remotely from Malaga:

 - Foreigners everywhere: whether they’re working for startups, temping as club reps or just on a month-long holiday from somewhere cold, Malaga is packed with foreigners who are visiting both long-term and short-term.
 If you like making friends and being surrounded by a bunch of multinationals, Malaga is an excellent place to live.